Monterey - Cass St

 Therese grew up on the Monterey Peninsula and was an active high school athlete at Seaside High School excelling in basketball and track.
 During this time she interned at our clinic and became passionate about physical therapy and helping people.

 She completed an educational pathway at California State University Fresno by obtaining her bachelors and masters degrees in Exercise Science.
 She gained valuable teaching experience as a graduate T.A. (teachers assistant) in biomechanics.
-Her education culminated in a Doctor of Physical Therapy in 2015.
+Her education culminated in a Doctor of Physical Therapy degree in 2015.

 Therese enjoys working out, traveling, going to the beach and spending time with her family and friends.